 (f) Determination of the amount of annual membership dues.

 (g) Approval of admission to membership of Anatomical Associations.

 (h) Approval of the place, date and designation of the President of subsequent Federative International Congresses upon proposal of the Executive Committee.

-(i) Deliberation on all matters submitted by the Executive Committee or by any member of the IFAA.
+(i) Deliberation on all matters submitted by the Executive Committee or by any member Association of the IFAA.

 (1) The final decision on the election of the place, date and President of Federative International Congresses shall be made by the General Assembly after having received the list of candidatures inscribed in the agenda.

-(2) Each candidate to host a Federative International Congress shall have ample time (approximately 10 minutes) before the vote to provide information on the organization of the meeting.
+(2) Each candidate to host a Federative International Congress shall have ample time before the vote (approximately 10 minutes) to provide information on the organization of the meeting.